 A Reevaluation Report & Environmental Assessment was completed in January 2005, which recommended the construction of a series of T-groins to the west of the West 37th Street groin as a long-term solution to beach erosion and sand accumulation problems that have occurred in the Sea Gate area.
 A condition survey of the project area was completed in spring 2011.
 The plans & specifications for this section are nearing completion, and a new Project Partnership Agreement, necessary to initiate project construction, is currently being coordinated with the project sponsors, the State and City of New York.
 The Sea Gate portion of the project is considered to be an Authorized but Unconstructed project according to P.L 113-2 (The Disaster Relief Appropriations Act of 2013).
 Because of this, the Sea Gate portions of the project will be funded at 100% Federal cost.
-Project construction is scheduled to begin by the spring of 2014.
+Project construction began in December 2014 and is scheduled for completion in Summer 2016.

 Phone: (917) 790-8614